christopher5106/christopher5106.github.io/_posts/2015-12-26-future-cloud-programming-AWS-lambda-functions-jekyll-github-pages-newsletter-emailing.markdown

 As soon as the libraries are compiled for the [lambda execution environment](https://docs.aws.amazon.com/lambda/latest/dg/current-supported-versions.html) and included into the ZIP file, and execution time is not more than 5 minutes (have a look at [lambda limits](http://docs.aws.amazon.com/lambda/latest/dg/limits.html)), you can execute any code on AWS Lambda...

-And for the costs ?
-5 newsletter per month of 3200 ms cost about **0,00003334 US$** per month.
+And for the [AWS lambda costs](https://aws.amazon.com/fr/lambda/pricing/) ? computation of the 5 newsletter per month taking 3200 ms of AWS lambda 128Mo costs about **0,00003334 US$** per month.
 Free of charge.

 **Well done !**